usdot-fhwa-stol/OpenPCDet/README.md

 * The codes of MPPNet has been supported.
 * The multi-modal 3D detection approaches on Nuscenes have been supported.

+## Changes from Upstream
+- Added instructions for setting up an OpenPCDet environment for the HASS support project

 ## Overview
 - [Changelog](#changelog)
 - [Design Pattern](#openpcdet-design-pattern)